Darjeeling Toy Train

-A unique feature about this route is that wherever there is a lack of clearcut path due to steep gradient, the climb proceeds through reverses and loops.
+A unique feature of this route is that wherever there is a lack of clearcut path due to the steep gradient, the climb proceeds through reverses and loops.
 In fact, there are as many as six reverses and 3 loops in the entire journey.
-Moreover, there are also 5 important and 498 less important bridges along with 177 unmanned level crossing enroute through which the train traverses.
+Moreover, there are also 5 important and 498 less important bridges along with 177 unmanned level crossing routes through which the train traverses.

 What will also strike you throughout your journey from Siliguri to Darjeeling is that the track runs almost on the same alignment as the Hill Cart road.
 In fact, they also cross each other a number of times, 150 times to be a bit more precise.
 This gives you an opportunity to enjoy the movement on the road while sitting in the train.
 It gives you a feeling as if the whole world is hurrying to complete their job while you are at leisure to be with yourself and your family and enjoy the beauty of life.